top of page

 There was space & time to breathe.

 And that is how my healing continues to show up.
 As the ability to make choices.
-To feel what is present without collapsing time & having my emotions overwhelm me or my nervous system overreact to try & protect me.
+To feel what is present without collapsing time & having my emotions overwhelm me or my nervous system overreact trying to protect me.

 As her question rolled over me there was a deeper sense of integration & ease.
 A devotion to writing my own story, from this new perspective.
 A reminder of the perfection of timing & the nature of healing & my commitment to share my own learnings, resources & support with those who desire to regulate their nervous system, temper their emotional overwhelm, celebrate their sensitivity, release stuck emotions & reclaim their own stories.